Cr Samantha McIntosh

 Cr Samantha McIntosh has lived and worked in regional Australia her entire life and under her leadership, the City of Ballarat continues to be one of the fastest growing municipalities in Victoria.

 Samantha was first elected to become a Councillor of the City of Ballarat in December 2008.
-After bring re-elected in 2012 and 2016, Cr McIntosh served as Deputy Mayor in 2012 before being elected Mayor in 2016.
+After being re-elected in 2012 and 2016, Cr McIntosh served as Deputy Mayor in 2012 before being elected Mayor in 2016.

 Combining Samantha’s experience in managing hospitality, tourism and health support businesses, being Mayor of the City of Ballarat has given Samantha a thorough understanding of the key issues and opportunities facing regional Australia.

 RCA Deputy Chair | City of Greater Geraldton Mayor

 Mayor Shane Van Styn has lived, worked and invested in regional Western Australia for the last 19 years.
 Between his companies, he had a peak workforce of more than 200 staff during the mining boom.
 This has provided Shane with a strong understanding of the needs and aspirations of employees and employers across the regions of WA.

 Shane’s role as Deputy Chair, and immediate past Chair, has confirmed Shane’s view that the issues facing Geraldton are not unlike those faced across our nation’s regions and as such knows that strong federal policies to grow regional cities must be developed and successfully delivered.